African Union: Overview

 The African Union is made up of both political and administrative bodies.
 The highest decision-making organ is the Assembly of the African Union, made up of all the heads of state or government of member states of the AU.
-The Assembly is chaired by João Lourenço, President of Angola.
+The Assembly is chaired by Évariste Ndayishimiye, President of Burundi.
 The AU also has a representative body, the Pan-African Parliament, which consists of 265 members elected by the national legislatures of the AU member states.
 Its president is Fortune Z. Charumbira.

 Other political institutions of the AU include: